kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

    request, the device is filtered out.
 This does not make the claim universally unschedulable; it only makes the claim ineligible for devices that declare `sharingAffinity`.
-6. **Validation**: API validation rejects malformed values (more than 8 keys per entry, etc.).
-The scheduler still handles invalid persisted objects defensively for the upgrade-skew case.
+6. **Validation**: API validation rejects structurally invalid entries (e.g., duplicate `Structured` coverage for one request, more than 8 keys per entry); semantic validation of specific value domains remains driver- or policy-specific.
+The scheduler additionally treats persisted claims that violate these structural invariants as if `Structured` were absent for that claim — covering version-skew or feature-gate-flap scenarios where an object reached etcd before the current validation applied.

 The typed `Structured` field is a generic API extension intended to be reusable by multiple consumers, so it is gated by its own feature gate